Jessica Yi-Yun Cheng, Ph.D

 yiyun.cheng@rutgers.edu

-• Examining data curation practices in biodiversity data and natural history museum collections
+• Examining curation practices in biodiversity data and natural history museum collections

 • Exploring the use of provenance metadata and conceptual models